FERS 1.0.0

 TypeScript/React (<tt>fers-ui</tt>) Style Guide

-We use ESLint and Prettier to enforce a consistent code style.
-Please run pnpm lint and pnpm format before committing.
+We use Biome and Bun to enforce a consistent code style.
+Please run the UI lint task before committing:

 Commit Message Guidelines